NBISweden/data-submission-documentation/ENA/BGE-Compsidolon-pterocephali/README.md

     ```
     ../../../../ERGA-submission/get_submission_xmls/get_ENA_xml_files.py -f ihConPter-HiFi.tsv -p ERGA-BGE -o ihConPter-HiFi
     ```
+    * If trimmed reads (due to ULI) is put in column named `file_name` (as it normally should when submitting) the scripts produces an empty run .xml file.
+However, when put in 'native_file_name' column, the scripts complains about the file ending.
+Hence, need to trick the script by putting the file in `native_file_name` and change ending to `.bam`, then afterwards change to appropriate values in run .xml (rows `<RUN ` and `<FILE `)
+    *
 * Study is private, so submission.xml with hold date is used.

 * Submit both projects and experiment in one go, i.e: